 - Utilize information systems technology to implement and evaluate healthcare resources, quality improvement initiatives, and programs of care that support practice decisions.

 - Advocate for health care policy which addresses social justice and equity in all health care settings.

 - Employ consultative and leadership skills to function on inter-and intra-professional multidisciplinary teams that work collaboratively to improve vulnerable populations’ health outcomes.

 - Synthesize data relevant to clinical prevention and health promotion for individuals, aggregates, and populations to guide implementation of the highest level of nursing practice.

 - Demonstrate advanced practice expertise, specialized knowledge, and expanded responsibility and accountability in the care, management, and evaluation of individuals, families, and communities in a specialty practice area within the domain of nursing.

-The Doctor of Nursing Practice (DNP) degree, nurse anesthesia role/population, at Northwestern State University of Louisiana is under capability review by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) (https://www.coacrna.org/ ), 222 South Prospect Avenue, Park Ridge, Illinois 60068-4001, and can be reached at 847.655.1160), a specialized accrediting body recognized by the Council on Recognition of Postsecondary Accreditation and the U.S. Department of Education.
+The Doctor of Nursing Practice (DNP) degree, nurse anesthesia role (Nurse Anesthesia Program) at Northwestern State University of Louisiana is under capability accreditation review by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA) (http://coacrna.org, 222 South Prospect Avenue, Park Ridge, Illinois 60068-4001, and can be reached at 847-655-1160), a specialized accrediting body recognized by the Council on Recognition of Postsecondary Accreditation and the U.S. Department of Education.

-The DNP program was deemed eligible for accreditation on June 25, 2020, and the virtual site review by the COA is scheduled for November 9, 2020 – November 10, 2020.
-The DNP Program will be reviewed for initial accreditation by the COA, with an accreditation decision expected in May 2021.
+The DNP program underwent a virtual site review by the COA on November 9 –10, 2020 and the nurse anesthesia concentration will be reviewed for initial accreditation in May 2021.